 Set it and forget it

-Make saving for your emergency fund automatic.
-Talk to your bank or adjust settings on your accounts to transfer a small percentage of your income into your emergency fund.
-You may also consider downloading a money saving app to your smart phone.
-Be sure to thoroughly research the app before downloading and entering your information.
+Make saving for your emergency fundthat much easier by taking advantage of features from your bank.
+You can likely adjust settings on your accounts to transfer a small percentage of your income into your emergency fund.
+You may also consider downloading a money-saving app to your smartphone.
+Thoroughly research the app before downloading and entering your information.

 Break (only) in case of emergency

-It’s hard to predict disaster, but careful spending and saving can help you be prepared and recover quickly.
+It’s hard to predict when an emergency will arise, but careful spending and saving can help you be prepared and recover quickly.
 Learn more ways budgeting can help you reach your goals and live the life you want.

 By Brooke Howell, GM Financial